mdiflorio/personal-blog/content/posts/what-i-didn't-know-part-1.md

 The way that WebSockets work is that we open a connection between the server and a client.
 The server or the client can then send data to each other without having to make new connections.
 It makes sense for real-time applications where the client or the server can subscribe to events or data changes.

 After speaking to the team at Nuabee, I came to realise that our Django application isn't set up to handle channels and WebSockets.
 As we're not running Django with ASGI, we don't have async capabilities and Django is only running on a single thread.

+Curious, I started to look into changing our WSGI web server with ASGI, and it turns out that replacing the two is extremely simple.
+The real problem is the amount of code that needs to be rewritten to take into account the async capabilities.

 ### What is AppSync from AWS?

 AppSync is a fully managed service that allows you to develop GraphQL APIs.
 It includes features such as authentication and authorisation, real-time updates to data.
 It also provides support for a bunch of data services like DynamoDB, AWS Lambda, Elasticsearch, etc.

 There is built-in offline support for the clients.
 For example, if a client app disconnects from the internet and that client updates their data.
 The data is automatically synced with the GraphQL data sources once they go back online.

+### How do I go about testing websites on different navigators.

+My response to this question was pretty simple, I normally write code and test directly on Chrome, after I'm satisfied with the result, I will switch up to other navigators to test the end result, making changes as I go.

+Now that I think about it, there is probably a better way to do this.
+I remember seeing on HackerNews a tool that allowed you to test multiple screen sizes at the same time.
+But maybe there is a better way to go about testing various navigators and screen sizes.

+If anyone has any ideas on how to better go about testing, I'd love to hear.